Summer Undergraduate Research Fellowship Program

 Research Opportunities in EL

 NIST's Engineering Laboratory (EL) supplies critical enabling solutions to U.S. manufacturers, the construction industry, and the broad array of businesses and other organizations that build, own, operate, or maintain the nation's vast physical infrastructure.
 EL's research is closely aligned with critical national needs including energy, manufacturing, and infrastructure.
 Our researchers are working in areas such as fire prevention and control, earthquake hazards reduction, sustainable manufacturing and construction, manufacturing enterprise integration, and construction safety.
 Our researchers are recognized experts in intelligent sensing and control robotics and automation systems; systems engineering and integration; smart manufacturing processes (including additive manufacturing) and enterprise integration; energy efficient and intelligent operation of buildings with healthy indoor environments; sustainability, durability and service-life prediction of building and infrastructure materials; fire protection and fire dynamics within buildings and communities; and resilience and reliability of structures at risk to multiple hazards.
 Our researchers come from a broad array of backgrounds including: chemistry, physics, materials science, mathematics, computer science, intelligent systems, information technology, fire science, computer engineering, chemical engineering, mechanical engineering, civil engineering, fire engineering, environmental engineering, economics....
-For a list of projects from 2023 and are examples hosted by the lab.
+SURF Project Proposals is a list of projects from 2023 and are examples hosted by the lab.
 The list for the 2024 projects will be posted in December 2023.
 For further information on EL’s work, please browse the Engineering Laboratory website: www.nist.gov/el